 Playstation ROMs are the only real point of complication due to the various formats they may come in as well as the prospect of multi-disc games.
-The most common formats are .bin/.cue and .img/.ccd/.sub, with the former being preferred due to superior compression (see below).
-Either format can be made to load multiple discs at once (i.e. Final Fantasy VII, Final Fantasy VIII, Final Fantasy IX), by changing the .cue or .ccd extensions to .CD1, .CD2, .CD3, etc. and then creating an .m3u (plain text) file that lists one of the renamed files per line (see below).
-Then, when the game prompts you to change discs, you can do so through the Retroarch menu (see section six below).
-Do not use this method with a game like Resident Evil 2, where which disc you begin with determines which scenario you play.
+The most common formats are .bin/.cue and .img/.ccd/.sub, with the former being preferred due to superior compression.
+Either format can be made to load multiple discs at once (i.e. Final Fantasy VII, Final Fantasy VIII, Final Fantasy IX), by changing the .cue or .ccd extensions to .CD1, .CD2, .CD3, etc. and then creating an .m3u (plain text) file that lists one of the renamed files per line (see screenshot below) and inserting it into the gamelist (explained in section four).
+When the game prompts you to change discs, you can do so through the Retroarch menu (see section six).
+Do not use this method with a game like Resident Evil 2, where which disc you begin with determines the scenario.

-This guide will assume that you are using AnyBurn to legally rip games that you already own, in which case you'll want to rip as .bin/.cue for the reasons state above.
+This guide will assume that you are using AnyBurn to legally rip games that you already own, in which case you'll want to rip as .bin/.cue for the reasons stated above.
 If you happen across a .bin file that, say, fell off the back of a truck and is missing its .cue file, then you can use CUE Creator to generate one.
 You may also acquire compressed bin files with the .ecm extension, which can be uncompressed with ECM Tools.
 Note that you can also use ECM Tools to compress your .bin files before adding them to a .rar or .7z archive for backup purposes; the combined methods will generally reduce a .bin file to 20%-50% of its original size depending on how much of its data is FMV (*cough* FINALFANTASY *cough*).
-Although AnyBurn has a feature that will convert between file types (i.e. .img -> .bin), my experience is that the resulting file is always corrupt and will not load on any emulator - consider it punishment for pirating ROMs in .img format instead of ripping .bin files from games you legally own.
+Although AnyBurn has a feature that will convert between file types (i.e. .img -> .bin), my experience is that the resulting file is always corrupt and will not load on any emulator.

 The final step for setting up PSX emulation is a very easy one: just take the BIOS that you "found" on the side of the road and place it in \\retropie/bios.
-The only game to my knowledge that won't work without it is Metal Gear Solid, although every *other* game will give you an error message stating that the BIOS wasn't found and to just expect the whole fucking thing to go up in flames at any given moment.
-It's a nice thing to rid yourself of.
+The only game to my knowledge that won't work without it is Metal Gear Solid, although every other game will give you an error message stating that the BIOS wasn't found and to expect errors.

-As any amount of Googling may have clued you in to, the RetroPie project was born in the land of tea, crumpets, and unflinching guards in funny hats.
+As any amount of Googling may have clued you in to, the Raspberry Pi - and along with it, the RetroPie project - was born in the land of tea, crumpets, and unflinching guards in funny hats.
 That's why the Sega Genesis is called "MegaDrive" and why the screen just says "bollocks" whenever you fuck something up instead of giving you a real error message.
 Fixing this would be discussed further down below since it's technically more of a bit of fine-tuning, but we want it done before we start scraping ROMs so that the box art doesn't all just come back as pictures of the queen.

 To fix this, create a text file in \\retropie/configs/all named